-This week Gregory Andrews, Australia's first threatened species commissioner, put forth a plan for "24-hour containment requirements for domestic cats.”
-The plan would require pet cats in designated containment areas to be allowed outside only when on a leash or in an enclosure.
+As part of what Gregory Andrews, Australia's first threatened species commissioner, calls "a war on cats," Australia instituted "24-hour containment requirements for domestic cats in 2015."
+The project requires pet cats in designated containment areas to be allowed outside only on a leash or in an enclosure.

 Colonists introduced cats to the continent in the 18th century, and today Australia has 20 million to 30 million feral felines that scientists say are the reason Australia has seen the extinction of more mammals than any other nation.